 Currently, Chapter 13 allows individuals to reduce or eliminate second and other junior mortgages.
 The stripping of liens is not available in Chapter 7.
 If your first mortgage is equal to or greater than the value of your home, the Bankruptcy Court may issue an order whereby all junior liens are stripped or removed from your home, thus making it unsecured debt.
 Additionally, unlike a Chapter 7 bankruptcy, a Chapter 13 bankruptcy does not place any of your property in danger of being seized and liquidated by the trustee.
 You will not lose any property when you file for Chapter 13 bankruptcy.

-The attorneys at Simonian & Simonian, PLC will guide you through the Chapter 13 bankruptcy process and represent your best interest, from the filing of the bankruptcy petition, to the trustee's meeting, to the confirmation hearing, all the way until you achieve a successful debt reorganization.
+The attorneys at Simonian & Simonian, PLC will guide you through the Chapter 13 and Chapter 7 bankruptcy process and represent your best interest, from the filing of the bankruptcy petition to the trustee's meeting to the confirmation hearing, all the way until you achieve a successful debt reorganization.

 Reach out to our office in Glendale, California today for a free consultation.